VIAcode/VIAcode-Incident-Management-System-for-Azure/VIAcode Incident Management System for Azure deployment and сonfiguration guide.md

 - Agree to terms and conditions.
 - Press "Purchase" button.

+### Pricing

+The total cost of running VIAcode Incident Management System on Azure is a combination of the selected software plan and cost of the Azure infrastructure on which you will be running it.
+The Azure infrastructure cost might vary with regards to the region, type of subscription and other discounts.

 ## Configuration of VIAcode Incident Management System for Azure

 When you have Managed App Definition installed run it to create VIAcode Incident Management System for Azure.